learning3d/assignment3/README.md

 ##  1. Differentiable Volume Rendering

-In the emission-absorption (EA) model described in class, volumes are typically described by their *appearance* (e.g. emission) and *geometry* (absorption) at *every point* in 3D space.
+In the emission-absorption (EA) model that we covered in class, volumes are described by their *appearance* (e.g. emission) and *geometry* (absorption) at *every point* in 3D space.
 For part 1 of the assignment, you will implement a ***Differentiable Renderer*** for EA volumes, which you will use in parts 2 and 3.
 Differentiable renderers are extremely useful for 3D learning problems --- one reason is because they allow you to optimize scene parameters (i.e. perform inverse rendering) from image supervision only!

 ##  1.1.
 Familiarize yourself with the code structure